 And not to mention the beauty benefits.
 Restless nights lead to poorly aging skin, wrinkles, dark circles, and stress induced acne.
 They rob you of your healthy, youthful glow.
 So if sleeping with your husband is keeping you up all hours of the night, you’ll both thank yourselves for opting for separate bedrooms.

 I’ll share a secret with you.
 I am one of those women who loves my husband to bits, but finds it hard to sleep with him!!
 One of us has to sleep at the head of the bed and the other has to sleep at the foot of the bed.
-I wearearplugs and have a white noise machine.
+I wear earplugs and have a white noise machine.
 So how do I prevent my suboptimal sleep from wreaking havoc on my skin?
 I have a great night time routine!!
 I cleanse my face with a gentle cleanser like vanicream creamy cleanser and I always apply a retinol based night cream.
 Right now, my favorite is Nimni cream, by Hydropeptide.
-Feel free to use my discount code: DOCTOR-IP.
 This contains a time released retinol and helps to optimize collagen production through an exclusive, patented amino acid complex.
 It’s great for those who have tried and failed other retinoid creams.
-I then put on aantioxidant serum (Discount code: DOCTOR-IP) and top it off with a thick bland moisturizer.
+I then put on an antioxidant serum and top it off with a thick bland moisturizer.
 That being said, I will admit that if I really have a big day ahead of me, my hubby may end up on the couch!!
 If you suffer from any of these problems, feel free to check out my shop for dermatologist recommended products and use my code for an extra discount.

 It’s important to note that everyone has different personal definitions of intimacy, and that it’s important to find ways to bond and remain close and romantic with one another even if that involves separate bedrooms.